Ivos-Labs/ivos-changes-report/README.md

 # ivos-changes-report

-The changes-report.jar generates an excel with all the changes found by task / requirement / jira / etc, using comments within the files of a specified directory
+The changes-report.jar generates an excel with all the changes found by task / requirement / jira / etc, using the comments within the files (.java, .js, .xml, .properties, .sh, .bat) of a specified directory